joomla-framework/cache/docs/v1-to-v2-update.md

 interface has been added and all CacheItemPool implementations offer a static `isSupported()` method to test for support.

 ### Runtime Adapter

 The Runtime Adapter now stores it's data in a non-static object

+### Memcached Adapter

+A configured `Memcached` instance must be injected to the Memcached adapter now as its first constructor parameter.